catalin-enache/threejs-inspector/README.md

   The provided `Orbit` and `Fly` camera controls are _opt-in_ in play mode (in cPanel checkbox and via `]` shortcut).
   This allows us to create fully functional mini apps as well as preventing interfering with the main app.
   It goes without saying that the main app should have its own camera controls when the default ones are not attached to the playing camera.
   <br /><br />

+- To change a texture image, click on the texture image in the cPanel and select a new image from the opened file explorer.
+  <br /><br />

 - Any change to a texture will update the texture and if the texture is inside a material it will recompile the material